 must not have been a former regular full time employee of the Cooperative or its subsidiaries,

-must not have a close relative who is an employee or incumbent director of the Cooperative as defined in Section 3.14 of these Bylaws.
+must not have a close relative who is an employee of the Cooperative or its subsidiaries or incumbent director as defined in Section 3.14 of these Bylaws.

 must comply with the requirements of the governing conflict of interest policies and guidelines as adopted by the Board and the Cooperative’s non-discrimination policy.